PeterDHabermehl/cfwMicroIDE/README.md

 # startIDE
-An app to provide an onboard IDE to control a wide variety of different models.
+An app for the [ftcommunity firmware](http://cfw.ftcommunity.de/) on TXT controller or [TX-Pi](https://github.com/harbaum/tx-pi) to provide an onboard IDE to control a wide variety of different models.

 ----------------------------
 See the ftcommunity board threads: